satmapkit/OceanDB/README.md

 pip install psycopg2-binary
 ```

+It is also useful to download [pgAdmin](https://www.pgadmin.org), which is a postgresql client.

 ## Initialize the along-track database

 As of 2024-07-12, I am piecing together code snippets and building a class `AlongTrack.py` which will handling building, indexing, populating, and querying the database.
 The script `create_along_track_db.py` shows basic usage.